This website is dedicated to Arthur L. Bensen's vision of a theme park where visitors could see American history come to life before their eyes -

 I bought the sign pictured to the left at the Frontier Town contents liquidation auction at Gokey's Trading Post in North Hudson on 9 October 2004.
 It appears as if it might have originally been at the bottom of a larger sign, as the top of this sign is rough cut and not beveled like its other sides.
 Now, however, it graces the door that leads from my dining room to my living room - I only wish that Frontier Town really were on the other side of the door.

-Picture Galleries updated History of Frontier Town The Passing of an Era
+The People of Frontier Town The Passing of an Era Frontier Town Day